senzing-garage/knowledge-base/presentations/developing-with-senzing-using-grpc/README.md

    1. `senzing_hello_world.ipynb`
    1. `senzing_load_truthsets.ipynb`

-1. A recap of the preceeding steps is at [How to bring up Jupyter lab].
+1. A recap of the preceding steps is at [How to bring up Jupyter lab].

 ![image](divider.png)